Of all the gin pages on all the sites in all the web you walked into mine

 Ninkasi is the ancient Sumerian Goddess of brewing and beer.
 Her name translated means ‘The Lady who fills the mouth‘.
 By this was meant that she feeds the people and this was done with beer from barley.

 The Hymn to Ninkasi is one of 400 literary compositions from Mesopotamia and it describes baked grains being broken into pieces and stuffed into a pot then water and aromatics are added and the mixture is then left to ferment.
-This is reckoned to be the oldest known recipe.
+This is reckoned to be the oldest known beer recipe.

 Evidence exists other than written that the Ancients were brewing beer.
 Chemical tests of pottery jars dating back 7,000 years have shown that beer was brewed in Babylon, and in the region known today as Iran and also in China.
 The evidence revealed that they brewed beer from barley and other grains using similar methods.

 The regions of Nubia, Sudan and Egypt are considered by some to be the cradle of civilisation.
 The Ancient Nubians had used beer as an antibiotic medicine.
-Green fluorescence in Nubian skeletons indicated tetracycline-labeled bone, the first clue that the Ancients were producing the antibiotic.
+Green fluorescence in Nubian skeletons indicated tetracycline-labelled bone, the first clue that the Ancients were producing the antibiotic.

 A chemical analysis of the bones of ancient Nubians shows that they were regularly consuming tetracycline, most likely in their beer.
 The grain used to make it contained the soil bacteria streptomyces, which produces tetracycline.